-Phase IIIB focused on North Eagleville Road from the Lakeside Building west to Hillside Road.
-This phase replaced steam distribution and condensate return piping, electrical power distribution, telecommunication distribution, and sanitary force main.
-Phase IIIB implemented these improvements to provide for better pedestrian safety and better traffic coordination with Discovery Drive.
-Phase IIIB construction began in May 2017 and completed in the Fall of 2018.
+Phase IIIB focuses on North Eagleville Road from the Lakeside Building west to Hillside Road.
+This phase replaces steam distribution and condensate return piping, electrical power distribution, telecommunication distribution, and sanitary force main.
+Phase IIIB is implementing these improvements to provide for better pedestrian safety and better traffic coordination with Discovery Drive.
+Phase IIIB construction began in May 2017 and will complete in the summer of 2018, with some follow-up projected for the summer of 2019.